operations specialist navy

 Navy Operations Specialist Class “A” School

-After boot camp, Navy Operations Specialist head across Naval Station (NAVSTA) Great Lakes to Naval Service Training Command (NSTC) Great Lakes where they attend Operations Specialist Class “A” school.
+After boot camp, Navy Operations Specialists head across Naval Station (NAVSTA) Great Lakes to Naval Service Training Command (NSTC) Great Lakes where they attend Operations Specialist Class “A” school.

-Navy Operations Specialist Class “A” school is ten weeks long.
+Navy Operations Specialist Class “A” school is 10 weeks long.

-During Navy Operations Specialist ” A” School training, sailors learn subjects like:
+During Navy Operations Specialist ” A” School training, sailors learn pertinent subjects from a combination of classroom, computer-aided, and group instruction.

 • Tactical publications